pret/pokecrystal/README.md

 - [ ] All legendaries respawn after beating elite 4
 - [ ] Rematch more powerful elite 4 after earning all 16 badges
 - [ ] NPC's can have shiny pokemon
-- [ ] Rematch all overworld NPC's at will
 - [ ] After earning 16 badges and beating elite 4, all gym leaders are more powerful
 - [ ] New pokemon balls
 - [ ] All fossils available